Infant among 3 killed after vehicle crashed into oncoming traffic on Airline Highway

 The crash was reported around 5 p.m. on Airline Highway just south of I-10.
 Sources told WBRZ that three people died in the wreck and at least one other person was hurt.

-Authorities said three vehicles were involved, and one of them reportedly caught fire.
+The victims killed were identified as 31-year-old Keayette Wilkens, 52-year-old Angela Wilkins, and 10-month-old Jacon Wilkens.
+All three were riding in the same vehicle.
+Police said none of them were properly restrained.

-State Police said the crash happened after a vehicle crossed the median and was hit by two oncoming vehicles.
-All three people killed were in the vehicle that crossed into the opposing lanes, police said.
+State Police reported the crash happened after the sedan driven by Keayette Wilkens crossed the median and collided with two oncoming vehicles.
+Wilkens and her two passengers were all ejected from the vehicle.

-The crash has shut down traffic on the highway in that area.
+Police are still investigating why the car veered into the opposing lanes.

+The drivers of the other two vehicle involved were not seriously hurt.